mcdomx/project0/README.md

   - CSS selectors used:
     - a:hover
-    - table
+    - table (included in the SCSS css page)
-    - td
+    - td (included in the SCSS css page)
-    - th
+    - th (included in the SCSS css page)
     - p

 - [X] Stylesheet must use the #id selector at least once, and the .class selector at least once.
-  - id - id's for #header, #footer and #profile_img are used
+  - id - id's for #profile_img and #navigation are used
-  - class - a class for .body_text is used
+  - class - classes for .body_text, .nav-link and .table-data-cells are used

 - [X] Stylesheet(s) must include at least one mobile-responsive @media query, such that something about the styling changes for smaller screens.
   - @media query used to adjust presentation of profile image on index.html